-There are four basic reasons why woodpeckers peck and most humans can relate to them.
-Why do you work?
-Why do you garden?
-Why do you do anything you do?
+There are four basic reasons why woodpeckers peck.
+And while the pecking may be viewed as a pestilence by some homeowners, most humans can relate to them:

 Attract a mate

 Build a home

-You could honestly end the article right here.
-Those are pretty self-explanatory reasons to peck.
+We could honestly end the article right here.
+Those are pretty self-explanatory reasons to peck on stuff.
 However, in order for this blog to show up in search results, I probably need several more words.
 So, if you want more explanation, read on.

 Woodpeckers are not Passerines.
 What does that mean?
 It means their vocal repertoire is more limited.
 Simply, woodpeckers do not really sing.
 How do they make up for their lack of vocal skills?
-The make as much noise as possible by pounding their face into wood, metal, and plastic.
+They make as much noise as possible by pounding their face into wood, metal, and plastic.
 We call it drumming.

 Drumming is usually performed on a dead or dying branch/trunk of a tree.
 Why dead or dying?
 A hollow/hollowing log can produce a louder sound.
 Of course, when you want to produce a loud sound, slamming into metal flashing can also give the appropriate levels.
 This leads to conflicts with humans that do not want woodpeckers pounding on their house at 5 am.
 How can this be prevented?
 We will cover drumming prevention techniques in the next section.

 Woodpeckers often find their food by chiseling into insect-infested trees.
 Their bills, skulls, and tongues are all specialized for boring insect removal.
 This pecking is quite different from drumming, though.
 It is slow, methodical, and usually quiet.
 The woodpeckers are not trying to make large holes when digging for insects.
 They are trying to minimize effort while maximizing results.